MicrosoftDocs/cognitive-toolkit-docs/articles/index.md

 The Microsoft Cognitive Toolkit - CNTK - is a unified deep-learning toolkit by Microsoft Research.
 [This video](https://youtu.be/9gDDO5ldT-4) provides a high-level view of the toolkit.

-The latest release of the Microsoft Cognitive Toolkit 2.0 is RC3 (release candidate 3).
+https://github.com/MicrosoftDocs/cognitive-toolkit-docs-pr/blob/master/articles/ReleaseNotes/CNTK_2_0_beta_12_Release_Notes.mdThe latest release of the Microsoft Cognitive Toolkit 2.0 is RC3 (release candidate 3).
 If you are a previous user of the toolkit, see [this page](./Breaking-changes-in-Master-compared-to-beta15.md) for more information about (breaking) changes in this release.

 It can be included as a library in your Python or C++ programs, or used as a standalone machine learning tool through its own model description language (BrainScript).
 CNTK supports 64-bit Linux or 64-bit Windows operating systems.
 To install you can either choose pre-compiled binary packages, or compile the Toolkit from the source provided in Github.